BennyTheDev/pipe-specs/README.md

 "[OUTPUT]": the index as unsigned integer of the output containing the address/pubkey of the beneficiary.

-"[TRANSFER AMOUNT]": The amount to transfer as string.
+"[TRANSFER AMOUNT]": The amount to transfer as hex encoded string.

 If the transfer amount does not exceed the account's balances, the transfer amount is being credited to the beneficiary as assigned in each quadruple's [OUTPUT].